 Our logo, comprising three united grain heads, stands for family, community, and excellence.
 It is a registered trademark of Schilling Beer Co. and was designed by Monica Cozzens and Julia Brabec.

 Please send a brief introductory email and resume to email@example.com.

-In terms of beer to-go, yes, we offer 64 oz. growlers and 32 oz.
-Crowlers from our brewery’s taproom.
+In terms of other beer to-go (i.e. besides cans and bottles), yes, we offer 64 oz. growlers and 32 oz.
+Crowlers from our brewpub as well as from our Store & Tasting Room.
 Please remember that these beers are poured from the tap wall and should be kept cool and enjoyed promptly.

-No outside food or drink is allowed inside our licensed premises, period.
-This violates NH State liquor laws and jeopardizes our food service license.
+No outside food or drink is allowed inside our licensed premises.
+This violates NH State liquor laws and jeopardizes our food and alcohol service licenses.

 We are active in our community and participate in select projects that make a difference in the lives of people–especially those living in the North Country of New Hampshire and Vermont.
 We carefully consider such requests, but cannot honor each and every one.

 Our glassware varies in size depending on the style and alcohol content of each beer.
 Most of our Belgian-style beers are served in 16 0z. goblets, although those over 8% alcohol by volume are poured to approximately the 12 oz. demarcation.
 Our lagers are served in 16 oz. “pinnacle” glasses, and our various hefeweizens are served in traditional 20 oz. wheat beer glasses.
 Yes, foaming is apparent on most of our beers, and is very much part of the sensory enjoyment of drinking beer.

 Yes, it is!
 We have purchased the parcel immediately to the east of our brewpub and will break ground in spring/summer 2017 on our new production brewery and riverside tasting room.
 We hope this new facility will be operational sometime in early 2018.